claschumer/Movies/README.md

 ### Marie
-Week 23 novembre: 1)Discovering the data: documentation context + plot correlation, box plot to observe the data landscpe.
+Week 23 novembre: 1)Discovering the data: documentation context + plot correlation, box plot to observe the data landscape and to find a problematic.
 Choose problematic: a) What is the best release date (best in the sense of popular, votes) b) Wich actor and director to choose to have a popular movie ?
 Start to answer b)